 Start your own business

 Study the many facets of running and managing a business as an entrepreneurship major.
 Turn your idea into a business venture with an entrepreneurship degree from Lynn University.
-As an entrepreneurship major, you’ll learn how to manage a business from professors who are entrepreneurs themselves.
+In this program, you’ll learn how to manage a business from professors who are entrepreneurs themselves.
 Plus, get hands-on learning by working within an actual company.
 With an entrepreneurship degree, you can run your own business or manage a larger company.

 Internships are awarded to every entrepreneurship student.
 So by the time you’ve earned your degree, you’ll be ready to start your own business or bring valuable business skills to a larger corporation.

-What you’ll learn in the B.S. in Entrepreneurship program
+What you’ll learn in the entrepreneurship management program

 - Management, finance, business strategy and marketing